Traveling as a laryngectomee can be challenging. The

 Preparing a kit with essential information and material when going to the hospital

-Laryngectomees may need to receive emergency and non emergency medical care at a hospital or other medical facility.
+Laryngectomees may need to receive emergency and non-emergency medical care at a hospital or other medical facility.
 Because of their difficulty in communicating with medical personnel and providing information, especially when in distress it is helpful to prepare a folder with this information.
 Additionally it is useful to carry a kit containing items and supplies needed to maintain their ability to communicate and care for their stoma.
 The kit should be kept in a place that is easily accessible in an emergency.

 The kit should contain the following: